-The Alpha Chapter of Lambda Sigma Phi was chartered April 23rd, 2017 in the house of the Mu Chapter on the campus of the University of Alabama in Tuscaloosa, Alabama.
-However, the origin of the Alpha Chapter dates back even farther.
+The Alpha Chapter of Lambda Sigma Phi was chartered on April 23rd, 2017 in the house of our Mu Chapter at the University of Alabama in Tuscaloosa, AL. However, the origin of the Alpha Chapter dates further back.

-In the fall of 2015, five men at the University of North Alabama (UNA) gathered together to explore the potential of founding a chapter of a distinctively Christian fraternity at the university.
-Among them were several future founders of the Alpha Chapter, including: Brothers Samuel Mashburn, Jordan Cooper, and John Michael Russell.
-The group had decided on founding a colony of a large national Christian fraternity, which Brother Russell had known before transferring to UNA from Mississippi State University.
-By the early spring of 2016, all seemed to be going well for the group, which by now had grown to fourteen men who were loosely associated and interested in forming a chapter.
-Although all seemed to be going well for the group, there were tensions under the surface which would crumble the foundation of the infant association.
-These contradicting values became clear when one man tried to persuade the others to allow a man openly living in a sinful lifestyle to join the group.
-Having not agreed on central values, nor having a common vision, the loose association crumbled.
-This was a lesson the men who would later become brothers would never forget.
-As Proverbs 29-18 says,
+In the fall of 2015, five men at the University of North Alabama gathered to explore the idea of founding a chapter of a distinctively, Christian fraternity.
+Among them were three of the future founders of the Alpha Chapter: Samuel Mashburn, Jordan Cooper, and John Michael Russell.
+Before discovering Lambda Sig, the group decided to move forward with forming a colony of another national, Christian fraternity known by Russell.
+By the spring of 2016, all appeared well for the group, which had grown to 14 men who were loosely associated and interested in forming a chapter.
+However, tensions underneath the surface would ultimately crumble the group's initial foundation.

-Although all seemed to be lost for the group, the men dedicated to establishing a Christ-centered brotherhood on campus pressed on trying to gather potential new members to form a chapter on the campus of the university.
-At this point, the two who remained working towards the mission were Brothers Mashburn and Russell.
-Brother Russell was a junior at the time, and Brother Mashburn was a senior in high school who would enter the university full-time in the fall.
-Brother Mashburn was able to recruit several men over the summer that would join the potential chapter in fall 2016, including: Brothers Chase Holcombe, Jacob Bradley, Nicholas Watts, Seth Callahan, and Michael Thompson.
-By the end of the fall semester, the infant group had grown to Men had completed the first of three phases to starting a colony of the large national fraternity they had been pursuing.
-The national leadership then lost interest around that time in the colony due to the small size of the university.
-However, the men were determined to not lose hope, and establish a Christ-centered fraternity at UNA.
-They believed God had called them to establish a brotherhood on their campus, and that the Lord would provide a way.
-As it is written in the Gospel of John 14:12-14,
+Although the endeavor seemed lost for the group, Mashburn, a graduating senior in high school at the time, and Russell, a junior at UNA, pressed on.
+Dedicated to establishing a Christ-centered brotherhood at UNA, the two continued to gather potential new members to form a chapter.
+Mashburn was able to recruit several men over the summer that would join the potential chapter in fall 2016 including: Chase Holcombe, Jacob Bradley, Nicholas Watts, Seth Callahan and Michael Thompson.
+All of which would later become founders of the Alpha Chapter.
+By the end of the fall, the group had completed the first three phases of starting a colony.
+However, the leadership of the national, Christian fraternity the group pursued lost interest in the colony and abandoned the effort.
+Yet, the men did not lose hope because they believed God had called them to establish a Christ-centered brotherhood on their campus.
+Also, that the Lord would provide a way for the mission they prayed and labored for.
+As it is written in the Gospel of John: